 I have been asked if I “pose” couples for the photos.
 My goal is that you forget that you are in front of the camera and to keep it natural, smooth and candid.
-Remember, I am more of a photojournalist then fashion photographer.
+Remember, I am more of a photojournalist photographer.
 I want to capture real moments when you are in “your zone” playing around with each other.
-If I gone see that something does not work or makes you feel or look awkward you can rest assured that I will tell you clearly.
+If I gone see that something does not work or makes you feel or look uncomfortable or awkward you can rest assured that I will make adjustments.
 I will tell you exactly what to do in order to change that for better.
 Other than that, I gone ask you to play along with my suggestions and hints.
 I would like to see your affection, love, and how you make each other laugh.

 I have prepared a quick guide with great tips you might want to consider before we meet for the photoshoot.
 These very simple and intuitive suggestions will help both – you and me to accomplish great photos that you will love.

-I sometimes tell couple in the middle of the photoshoot: – You they look like models on the photos!
-With a little effort it is possible.
-Why?
 It is not my point and certainly not my aim to make you models.
-I want to capture real mometnts of love and laughter.
+I want to capture real moments of love and laughter.
 The best and easiest way for me to do that Is for you to have a fun, playful time.
-Sometimes it means to practice your best dancing moves in the middle of busy street.
-Sometimes I will take you to your first memories with each other.
+Sometimes, it means to practice your best dancing moves in the middle of busy street.
+Sometimes, I will take you to your first memories with each other.
 Go along!
-Make an effort and I can promise, you will at times look like couple of models on my photos.
+Make an effort and I can promise, you will love the images.

 You might have a location for your engagement photos in your mind for a long time now.
 Please share it with me, I will be happy to hear it.
 If you would like me to suggest some locations, there are endless possibilities.
 Let me share some of these ideas in this engagement session guide.
 You might want to choose Manhattan and have a vivid picture of city live.
 You might to choose the place you live in or the place of your first date – favorite restaurant or café.
 On the other hand, you might want to spend some time of just two of you in a quiet nature with a lot of greenery around.
 There are some great areas we could go.
 I love hiking and spending time outdoors, so I have few places I can recommend for engagement session.